By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Here are some ways you may be the creator of your own life soap opera.

 You stick your nose in other people’s business.

 Do you spend a lot of time telling others what they should and should not do?
 Any surprise that they are paying you back?
-If you want to avoid drama in your life avoid interfering in others lives.
-You may think that you family member or friend is making wrong choices but if you get involved in the choices you also get involved in the drama.
+If you want to avoid drama in your life, avoid interfering in other’s lives.
+You may think that your family member or friend is making wrong choices but if you get involved in the choices you also get involved in the drama.

 Live your life and let them live theirs.
 People who keep poking around in others’ lives become a part of that other person’s drama.
 Want less drama in your life?
 Focus your attention on your life and let others live theirs.

 If you say you will do something do it!
 Making commitments and then backing out is a sure way to increase the drama in your life.